AArnott/StaticPGO_Example/README.md

 ## Prerequisites ###
 *  The **latest** daily build of .NET 6.0 from [here](https://github.com/dotnet/installer/blob/main/README.md#installers-and-binaries) (should be at least 7/25/2021)
-*  `dotnet tool install --global dotnet-pgo` tool.
+*  `dotnet tool install --global dotnet-pgo --version "6.0.0-rc.1.21375.2"` tool.
 See [dotnet-pgo.md](https://github.com/dotnet/runtime/blob/main/docs/design/features/dotnet-pgo.md)

 ## How to run the sample
 First, we need to build a special version of our sample and run it in order to collect a profile: